 The problem with phony deadlines is that they become an annoyance rather than a challenge.
 A tight deadline that actually has meaning behind it can be a exciting thing for a team to rally against.
 The deadline for a product site is October 3rd because the product will be released exactly a week afterwards?
 That’s a real deadline.
 That’s something that’s worth working towards, because it matters.
 That can motivate the team.

 If the deadline is October 3rd for no reason at all, however, it can actually be demotivating.
-It just comes across like they’re being told to go the extra mile and rally against a date that doesn’t actually matter at all.
+It comes across like they’re being told to go the extra mile and rally against a date that doesn’t actually matter.
 This is damaging to morale, and a team with bad morale is a team that isn’t jelling.

-Furthermore, tight deadlines in general can lead to quality reduction, which brings us to…
+Also, tight deadlines can lead to quality reduction:

 If the team can’t be proud of their work, then everything else in this post becomes somewhat irrelevant.
 Taking pride in our work is the root of all of this.

-This is tricky though, because the level of quality required to satisfy most clients, managers, or end users is lower than the level of quality required to satisfy ourselves.
+This is tricky because the level of quality required to satisfy most clients, managers, or end users is lower than the level of quality required to satisfy ourselves.
 Because of this, it can be tempting for managers and clients to ask for lower quality work because it can save time and money.
-After all, as long as it’s on time and on budget, most clients don’t care if the code is well commented, or cleanly abstracted, or unit tested, or if it contains elegant solutions for obscure edge case bugs.

 We’ve all been there, but this can be a huge hit for a team.
 Give a team the power to build something that they’re proud of, and everything else here becomes a lot easier.
-Rob them of that, and it may save a bit of time here and there, but those savings will be sunk in the lost motivation and morale and overall ability of the team to come together.
+Rob them of that, and it may save a bit of time here and there, but those savings will be sunk in the lost motivation and morale.

-By competition I mean things like calling specific people out or giving spot bonuses or awards for the most points closed in a week, etc. Pitting team members against each other goes against the goal of jelling the team.
-We want the team thinking as a team, rather than a collection of people who are working on the same project.
+This could include calling specific people out or giving spot bonuses or awards for the most points closed in a week, etc. Pitting team members against each other goes against the goal of jelling the team.
+We want the team thinking as a team, rather than a collection of people on the same project.

 It’s tempting to assign people the things they’re already experts in.
 You don’t have to worry about the ramp up time involved in learning something new, so you cut out some overhead.

 It can come back to haunt you though, when people are tired of being pigeonholed on every project.
-It’s a recipe for burnout if given enough time.
+It’s a recipe for burnout.
 Let people learn and make mistakes, and be there to support them along the way.
 It’ll motivate them and make them happy, and a motivated and happy team is a jelling team.

 This one’s for the people in the leadership positions.
 You’ve assembled your team, you’ve made it through discovery, and it’s time to get to work.
 This means it’s time to start to place trust in your people.
 Give them the Autonomy to do their work and be there for support when they need it.